-Study reveals long-term effects on child IQ of epilepsy drug valproate during pregnancyJanuary 22nd, 2013 in Medications
+Study reveals long-term effects on child IQ of epilepsy drug valproate during pregnancyJanuary 22, 2013 in Medicine & Health / Medications

 Research published today in the Lancet Neurology shows that taking the antiepileptic drug valproate during pregnancy affects the IQ of children up to the age of six.